Remarketing Vs. Retargeting – How Are They Different?

-This email is the perfect example of how an e-commerce company might use remarketing to reach back out to site visitors who have left without making a purchase.
+This is the perfect example of how an eCommerce company can use remarketing to reach back to site visitors who left without making a purchase.

 Further, the email offers a deadline to take advantage of this deal (2 weeks), which can help motivate consumers to act sooner rather than later.

-Additionally, at the bottom of the email there is a heading that reads – “You also might like…”
+Additionally, at the bottom of the email, there is a heading that reads – “You also might like…”

 Here’s another great, albeit less subtle, example of a remarketing email: